 The events will be a combination of demo, discussion, film screenings and to tie things together, tastings focused on celebrating the ingredients.

-If you’d like to attend one or both of events, follow the links for more information and tickets.
-There will also be opportunities to connect online:
+If you’d like to attend the event, here’s a link for more information and tickets.
+There will also be opportunities to connect online

 MOFAD | MOFAD brings the world of food and drink to life with exhibits you can taste, touch, and smell.
 Our goal is to be the world’s premier food museum and a global educational resource that inspires generations of curious eaters of all ages and backgrounds.